 The rights to purchase common stock granted under the 2009 Purchase Plan are intended to be treated as either (i) purchase rights granted under an "employee stock purchase plan," as that term is defined in Section 423(b) of the Internal Revenue Code (the "423(b) Plan"), or (ii) purchase rights granted under an employee stock purchase plan that is not subject to the terms and conditions of Section 423(b) of the Internal Revenue Code (the "Non-423(b) Plan").
 The Company will retain the discretion to grant purchase rights under either the 423(b) Plan or the Non-423(b) Plan.
 Eligible employees may purchase a limited number of shares of the Company's common stock at no less than 85% of the fair market value of a share of common stock at prescribed purchase intervals during an offering period.
 Each offering period will be comprised of a series of one or more successive and/or overlapping purchase intervals and has a maximum term of 24 months.
-During fiscal 2012, 2011 and 2010, the Company issued 181 thousand, 169 thousand and 75 thousand shares, respectively, under the 2009 Purchase Plan to its employees.
-The weighted-average fair value for purchase rights granted under the 2009 Purchase Plan for fiscal 2012 was \$11.02 per share.
+During fiscal 2013, 2012 and 2011, the Company issued 190 thousand, 181 thousand and 169 thousand shares, respectively, under the 2009 Purchase Plan to its employees.
+The weighted-average fair value for purchase rights granted in fiscal 2013 under the 2009 Purchase Plan was \$9.34 per share.